Analysis | Ron Johnson’s unscientific use of vaccine and death data

 Before we get to the Pinocchios, it’s worth noting that Johnson previously said: “It is a legitimate question as to whether people at very low risk of suffering serious illness from covid, particularly the young and healthy, should be encouraged to take a vaccine that is being administered under an Emergency Use Authorization — in other words, before it has been fully tested and fully approved.”

 Vaccines typically undergo years of study before they are fully approved.
-The covid-19 vaccines have not undergone that extensive review and are currently authorized under emergency powers due to the swift and global scale of the crisis.
+The coronavirus vaccines have not undergone that extensive review and are currently authorized under emergency powers due to the swift and global scale of the crisis.

 That doesn’t mean the vaccines are unsafe or untested.
-For example, the FDA this week extended the emergency authorization for the Pfizer vaccine to children ages 12 to 15, stating that the benefits outweighed the “known and potential” risks.
+For example, the FDA this week extended the emergency authorization for the Pfizer-BioNTech coronavirus vaccine to children ages 12 to 15, stating that the benefits outweighed the “known and potential risks.”
 That came after a study of 2,260 people in this age group.
 The vaccines proved effective in building immunity and “the side effects in adolescents were consistent with those reported in clinical trial participants 16 years of age and older,” the FDA said.

 We asked Henning whether Johnson is an anti-vaxxer.
 “He doesn’t have anything against vaccines and has gotten annual flu shots since the 1970s and is up-to-date with all other standard vaccinations,” she said.
 Henning said her responses “proved there’s nothing untrue or misinformation.”